Attend classes online!

 What is the difference between synchronous and asynchronous online courses?

 Synchronous online classes are those that involve required, set meeting times.
 Instruction and lectures occur in real time (live) at a set hour.
 You must be online at that specific hour to participate.

 Asynchronous online courses are the opposite of synchronous online courses.
 Instructors provide materials, lectures, tests, and assignments that can be accessed at any time.
-Usually you are given a timeframe—usually a one-week window—during which you will need to log in to the learning management system (e.g., Blackboard) to complete coursework.
+Usually you are given a timeframe—usually a one-week window—during which you will need to log in to the learning management system (e.g., Canvas) to complete coursework.

 What computer skills do I need to take an online course?

 Online classes open at 12:01 a.m. on the first day of the semester.
 Sometimes an instructor will make a course available before the start date of classes, but they are not required to do so.
 Once the course opens, be sure to log into Canvas and familiarize yourself with the course as well as the assignment schedule to ensure you do not fall behind.